 To avoid such headaches — and to protect yourself when they arise, either directly or through your startup’s insurance policy — you must understand how to safeguard your “intellectual property”, a term that applies to things as diverse as your business plans, your algorithms, your company’s name and logo and its customer list.

 “Intellectual property is the intangible knowledge and know-how that separates an entity from what’s widely known in a certain field,” says Deepak Gupta, a partner who specializes in IP at Farella Braun + Martel, a San Francisco law firm.
 “It’s that intangible je ne sais quoi that gives companies a purpose and a place in the technology world.”

 Perhaps because IP covers so many things that can seem abstract, founders often treat it as an undervalued asset — or fail to recognize its value at all.
-But ignoring or failing to claim, register or otherwise protect your IP can have dire consequences that can range from damage to your company’s reputation and bottom line to its destruction.
+But failing to claim, register or otherwise protect your IP can have dire consequences that can range from damage to your company’s reputation and bottom line to its destruction.
 Conversely, IP that is clearly and legally yours can become an important source of revenue and add significant value to your company.
-(Protecting IP in a world where remote work has become the norm, presents its own challenges.)

-Nowhere is the importance of IP more significant than among tech or life sciences companies that are the lifeblood of Silicon Valley’s economy.
+Tech and life sciences companies are the lifeblood of Silicon Valley’s globally competitive economy, so their IP is especially significant.
 “In the Bay Area there’s an understanding that all companies are built on IP,” says Daniel Schacht, a partner specializing in IP at Donahue Fitzgerald, a law firm in Oakland.